Chicago Class Action Lawyer

 Large corporations have significant resources to defend against lawsuits.
 To protect their bottom lines, companies often employ teams of lawyers to represent them.
 Corporations employ tactics meant to exhaust the resources of their victims and the patience of opposing counsel.
 A single plaintiff’s case can easily break under such pressure.
 By filing a class action lawsuit, however, the potential recovery multiplies.
 Consequently, a law firm can better afford to proceed with a case to resolution.
 Additionally, companies are more likely to settle in class action lawsuits.

 Disadvantages of Class Action Lawsuits in Chicago

 Class actions are not suitable in all circumstances.
 When plaintiffs sign onto a class action they permanently waive their rights to individual civil action.
 Additionally, the lead plaintiff in a class action has most of the decision-making power for the group.
 Plaintiffs are bound to the terms of any settlement negotiated on their behalf.

 If you have a case against a large company, a knowledgeable and experienced attorney can advise you on how to best proceed with your complaint.
-The Chicago-based attorneys at Ankin Law Office can evaluate your case and provide reasoned counsel on the best course of action.
+The Chicago-based attorneys at Ankin Law can evaluate your case and provide reasoned counsel on the best course of action.
 Contact us today to discuss your case at a free consultation.

 Is a Class Action Lawsuit Right for You?